DCI-fbw11/node-stats-GDI121/README.md

 - cli should have a usage description (--help)
 - you should use your calculator module
   - remember you can install node modules by there git-url as well
-  - you can install a github dependency like this `npm i git://github.com/user/project.git`
+  - you can install a github dependency like this `npm i --save git://github.com/user/project.git`

 **Example Output:**